 Healthcare professionals and the industry at large are still enduring challenging circumstances.
 The healthcare industry faces some of the highest rates of burnout in any industry, for obvious reasons; long hours, meticulous procedures, a high-stress environment and a multitude of other factors.
 In fact, the issue of burnout was a major problem in the healthcare industry long before the COVID-19 pandemic arrived in full force earlier this year.
 However, with the increased use of digital solutions during this crisis, healthcare professionals may be getting a glimpse into a more hands-off future aided by technology.

-The perfect storm of slow digital adoption along with an unprecedented historical crisis has forced the healthcare industry to accelerate its digital evolution faster than many had predicted.
-A large number of primary care and specialist physicians have moved to virtual check-ups and visits since the beginning of March.
+The perfect storm of slow digital adoption along with an unprecedented historical crisis has forced the healthcare industry to accelerate its digital transformation faster than many had predicted.
+As an example of digital transformation in the healthcare, large number of primary care and specialist physicians have moved to virtual check-ups and visits since the beginning of March.
 In fact, telehealth has exploded by nearly 90 percent, with the majority of appointments going virtual along with the development of apps that provide physicians with remote monitoring capabilities of patients as they manage symptoms and treatment of the virus.

 There have been a number of companies that have jumped at the remote monitoring demand that the pandemic has incited.
 For instance, Current Health has created an AI-enabled wearable device that monitors vital signs with “ICU-level accuracy” and offers insights into a patient’s real-time health, alerting staff if they show signs of deterioration.
-Another company looking to capitalize on the surge of telemedicine in recent months is TytoCare, a company that makes medical devices meant to aid in self-examination and diagnosis for telehealth providers.
+Another example of digital transformation in the healthcare – a company looking to capitalize on the surge of telemedicine in recent months is TytoCare, a company that makes medical devices meant to aid in self-examination and diagnosis for telehealth providers.
 Finally, TelaDoc, a company that uses telephone and videoconferencing software as well as mobile apps to provide on-demand remote medical care, has seen a 20 percent increase in its stock price since the pandemic started to make waves back in February.

 As the pandemic continues to take its toll across the globe, there will be scores of heroic stories that emerge about frontline staff going above and beyond the call of duty in this fight.
-There will also likely be stories involving the successful deployment of new technology and a fundamental shift in the way healthcare professionals interact with and utilize technology moving forward.
+There will also likely be stories involving the successful deployment of digital transformation for the healthcare and a fundamental shift in the way healthcare professionals interact with and utilize technology moving forward.
 These stories can be a powerful catalyst in driving change across the industry and will encourage people to further design and deploy new innovations in every aspect of healthcare.

 Distributed Agile Development for the Healthcare Industry